-When environmental due diligence goes beyond the scope of a Phase I Environmental Site Assessment, a Phase II Subsurface Investigation can be necessary to further evaluate the potential of contamination on your property.
-AEI Consultants has a nationwide network of experienced geologists, engineers, and scientists that will develop the right scope of work to investigate a known environmental concern or whether an identified Recognized Environmental Condition (REC) poses a real environmental risk at your property.
+When environmental due diligence goes beyond the scope of a Phase I Environmental Site Assessment, a Phase II Subsurface Investigation may be necessary to further evaluate the potential of contamination at the subject property.

 Once AEI completes the field investigation, a state-certified laboratory will conduct sample analysis of potential contaminants.
 AEI will then prepare a report signed by a state-designated professional geologist or engineer that details the analytical laboratory data and field investigation conclusions, along with any recommendations.